MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 The way _fst_ uses multiple threads to do background processing is similar to how the _data.table_ packages employs multiple threads to parse and write _csv_ files.
 Below is a graph comparing _fread_ / _fwrite_ to it's counterparts _read.csv2_ / _write.csv2_ (package _utils_) and _write\_csv_ / _read\_csv_ (package _readr_):

-![plot of chunk unnamed-chunk-17](/img/fst_0.8.0/img/fig-unnamed-chunk-17-1.png)
+![plot of chunk unnamed-chunk-17](/img/fst_0.8.0/img/fig-unnamed-chunk-17-1.png) _Figure 3: Read and write speed of csv files as measured for packages data.table, readr and utils (base R)_

 The _data.table_ package is an order of magnitude faster than the competing solutions from _utils_ and _readr_.
 Even when only a single thread is used, the speed difference is quite large.
 This is all due to the excellent work of the people working on the _data.table_ package.
 The parallel implementations of _fwrite_ and _fread_ were created recently and they are clearly very fast, an impressive piece of work!